GaloisInc/crucible/crucible-llvm/test/behavior/README.md

 `printf` invocation that produces the output.

 **WARNING**: The tests should use `argc` to ensure that the compiler can't compile away calls to any overrides under test.
+The test harness guarantees that `argc` is always 1.
 Use `llvm-dis` to disassemble the bitcode to ensure it has the structure you want.
+See the example below (or the existing tests) for how to do this.

 The tests have a timeout of 5s, but they should generally complete in under 1s for the sake of a reasonably snappy test-suite and CI.